fuubian/Masterthesis_Code/README.md

 python evaluation.py 1 qwen LLM-Accuracy false
 ```

-## Finetuning
+## Fine-tuning

-The folder `finetune_scripts` includes an example file for finetuning Paligemma on the training data.
+The folder `finetune_scripts` includes an example file for fine-tuning Paligemma on the training data.
 Due to resource constraints, a more extensive training was not feasible.
-However, the script can be enhanced for more sophisticated training.
+However, the script can be enhanced to improve the training stage if desired.
 Additionally, further scripts can be added to support other models.